dsandmark/angular_using_browserify/README.md

 ## Running Unit Tests
 Run the following in terminal: `$ gulp test`

+## Limitations
+Due to time constraints (tight deadline), the following apply:
+* Only tested in Chrome version 44.0.2403.157 (64-bit)

 ## Notes
-Unit tests are on the form: Assign -> Act -> Assert Jasmine Describe blocks are replaced by more detailed 'it' blocks.
+Unit tests are on the form: Assign -> Act -> Assert

+Jasmine Describe blocks are replaced by more detailed 'it' blocks.

 Leaving client tests as an excercise to the reader